benfred/implicit/docs/source/installation.rst

     pip install implicit

 Installing with pip will use prebuilt binary wheels on x86_64 Linux, Windows and OSX.
-The wheels includes GPU support on Linux.
+The wheels includes GPU support on Linux, for CUDA 13.

 There are also binary packages on conda-forge for Linux, Windows and OSX.
 These can be installed with: